SeriousOldMan/Simulator-Controller/Docs/Updates.md

-Before we start, an important information for *First Time Users*: If you install Simulator Controller for the first time, you can skip the information below for the moment.
-This is only important for users, that already configured theier local installation and will want to keep this configuration information, but also want to integrate all the new features as well.
+Before we start, an important information for *First Time Users*: If you install Simulator Controller for the first time, you can skip the information below for the moment, as long, as you don't want to use voice control.
+Most of the stuff below is only important for users, that already configured their local installation and will want to keep this configuration information, but also want to integrate all the new features as well.

+Regarding special steps, that might be necessary for using voice control for the *Assetto Corsa Competizione* Pitstop MFD, please read the update information for [Release 2.0](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-20) carefully.

 ***